 Duffin stresses that music had a different function in Shakespeare’s time, and would not have been so ubiquitous as film music today.
 Moreover, it was associated more directly with the performance on stage.
 Characters in the plays would hear and react to it being played, rather than it serving as a score does now.

 Music and song made regular appearances in Shakespeare’s plays.
-A project at the University of Hull seeks to catalogue all of the references to music in Shakespeare’s works, and has counted around 2,000.
+A project at the University of Hull seeks to catalog all of the references to music in Shakespeare’s works, and has counted around 2,000.

 In Shakespeare’s comedies, the lute was used, while his tragedies and history plays tended to employ the trumpet and drums for ceremonial sounds.
 This reflected certain attitudes towards particular instrument in Elizabethan England, with the lute being seen as benign or welcome, whereas the hoboy, a predecessor to the oboe, carried foreboding connotations and usually signified a threat.